each/draft-aname/draft-ietf-dnsop-aname.md

 When a primary master updates an ANAME's sibling address records to match its target address records, it is uses its own best information as to the correct answer.
-The updated records may be signed by the primary master, but that is not a guarantee of the actual correctness of the answer.
+The updated records might be signed by the primary master, but that is not a guarantee of the actual correctness of the answer.
 This can have the effect of promoting an insecure response from the ANAME \<target\> to a signed response from the
-\<owner\>, which may then appear to clients to be more trustworthy than it should.
+\<owner\>, which can then appear to clients to be more trustworthy than it should.
 To mitigate harm from this, DNSSEC validation SHOULD be used when resolving the ANAME \<target\>.
 Primary masters MAY refuse to substitute ANAME sibling address records unless the